 Drawing on the words of the Oyneg Shabbat project and the memories of Janina Davidowicz, then a child who escaped the Ghetto just before its destruction, this programme marks the time behind the walls when people lived and struggled for another life, using rare recordings to reimagine the sounds of an extinguished world.

-(Image: Two milk churns full of the secret archive were unearthed in 1950 from under the ruins of Warsaw, Photograph courtesy of Yad Vashem)
+(Photo: Unearthing the archive from under the ruins of Warsaw.
+Photograph courtesy of Yad Vashem)

 - Sat 26 Jan 2013 22:05GMT